-- 13. Can you identify the - butterfly pictured left, seen mainly in July?
-Found at the grassland edges and often on brambles and ragwort in Richmond Park, its distinctive wing the real names for these misnamed butterflies?
-1⁄2 point for each (total 2):

-14. The small, beautiful butterfly (right) is particularly associated with oak trees,
+- 13. Can you identify the butterfly pictured left, seen mainly in July?
+Found at the grassland edges and often on brambles and ragwort in Richmond Park, its distinctive wing markings give a clue to its name.
+I point - 14.
+The small, beautiful butterfly (right) is particularly associated with oak trees, its larval foodplant, and is surprisingly

-15. The dramatically coloured red and black moth below is seen widely in the Park during the summer, just starting to appear summer; it could be mis-named as 'Little Policeman'; what is its real name?
-I point A: Small Copper
+15. The dramatically coloured red and black moth below is seen widely in the Park during the summer, just starting to appear